zbalkan/zbalkan.github.io/_posts/2025-05-20-wazuh-duckdb-threat-hunting.md

 If you do not have a modern SOC with enough budget, most probably your environment lacks a full detection engineering pipeline with a structured data lake and scalable SIEM backend; this approach fills a critical operational gap.

 - It supports structured queries on `.json.gz` Wazuh archives
-- It offers a better investigation experience than `zgrep` or scripting
+- It offers a better investigation experience than `zgrep` or complex scripting
 - It runs locally with no infrastructure and scales with investigator needs
 - It integrates with remote storage like S3 if needed
 - It’s portable, maintainable, and fast enough for real work